Kentucky: Taxation

+In 2023, Kentucky launched a regulated local and online sports betting industry.
+Taxing sportsbooks at 9.75% (in person) and 14.25% (online), the first two months of action saw the state collect $7.94 million.

 Tourism

 Tourism has become an increasingly important part of the Kentucky economy.
 In 2019 tourism grew to $7.6 billion in economic impact.
 Key attractions include horse racing with events like the Kentucky Derby and the Keeneland Fall and Spring Meets, bourbon distillery tours, including along the Kentucky Bourbon Trail and Louisville Urban Bourbon Trail, and natural attractions such as the state's many lakes and parks to include Mammoth Cave, Lake Cumberland and Red River Gorge.

 The state also has several religious destinations such as the Creation Museum and Ark Encounter of Answers in Genesis.

+In December 2002, the Kentucky governor Paul E. Patton unveiled the state slogan "It's that friendly", in the hope of drawing more people into the state based on the idea of southern hospitality.
+Though it was meant to embrace southern values, many Kentuckians rejected the slogan as cheesy and generic.
+It was seen that the slogan did not encourage tourism as much as initially hoped for.